 If watching the Thaipusam festival at the Batu Caves in Malaysia, you'll need to arrive very early in the morning.
 Beat the heat of the day and start at sunrise for an authentic experience.
 Trains to the Batu Caves will be filled to capacity during the day.

 Unless you're participating in Thaipusam for more than just exciting social media material, stay out of the way!
 Don't interfere with worshipers to get better photos.
 If you had a heavy kavadi piercing your body in dozens of places, the last thing you need is to get bumped by a pushy tourist wielding a selfie stick.
 Plus, some of the volunteers are carrying their kavadis in hope that sick loved ones will be healed by Lord Murugan's grace.

-Although Thaipusam can feel a bit like a sharp-object circus that spilled into the street, show respect for the religious significance of the festival.
+Although Thaipusam can feel a bit like a body-mutilation circus that spilled into the street, show respect for the religious significance of the festival.
 It's not a place to goof off or be disrespectful.
 Don't point at pierced people, aghast in horror.
-The volunteers are honored and revered at the event for their commitment, not treated as sideshow freaks.
+The volunteers are honored and respected at the event for their commitment, not treated as sideshow freaks.

 Keep an eye on belongings when pushing through the massive throngs gathered in the streets.

 Rituals During Thaipusam